 While summertime is often portrayed as the outdoor-living season, we know that the sweltering heat and humidity tends to drive us indoors, seeking shelter in the cool comfort of sweet air conditioning.
-But when we
+But when

 Summer heat combined with humidity can create uncomfortable, muggy weather here in Ohio; and because the Lake Erie water absorbs and retains heat all season, it can elevate lake effect and make us all miserable.

 As the temperatures rise in the greater Cleveland area, so does the humidity because warm air naturally holds more moisture than cool air.
-One of the auxiliary functions of your air conditioner is to remove
+One of the auxiliary functions of your

 With a little planning and the right equipment, there’s a lot you can do to protect your indoor air quality from pollen, mold spores, chemical fumes, the Greater Cleveland area’s urban smog, and other common